Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Mock Galaxy and Cluster Catalogues

 where $\fcen$ allows for central incompleteness, i.e. the fact that not all high-mass haloes have a central satisfying the \redmagic selection criteria.
 Table~\ref{fig:HOD_redmagic} lists the fiducial values we assume for each of our parameters.

 The number of mock central and satellite galaxies placed into each halo is drawn randomly from a binomial and Poisson distribution respectively with mean occupations as given above.
 Centrals are placed at the centre of their host halo while satellites are distributed according to a Navarro--Frenk--White profile \citep[NFW;][]{Navarro97} parameterised by halo concentration $c_{\rm 200m}$ assigned using the fits of \citet{Correa15}.
-The extent to which satellite galaxies trace their host halo's dark matter profile is an open question, but because our analysis only relies on large scales ($r > 10 \; \hiMpc$) our results will be unaffected by assuming the galaxy and halo concentrations are the same.
+The extent to which satellite galaxies trace their host halo's dark matter profile is an open question, but because our analysis only relies on large scales ($r > 10 \; \hiMpc$) our results are unaffected by the assumption that galaxy and halo concentrations are the same.